ssu-humane/HerO/README.md

 This figure illustrates the inference pipeline of our system.
 We configure three modules using only open LLMs to fact-check real-world claims in the AVeriTeC dataset: evidence retrieval, question generation, and veracity prediction.

 #### The main features of the three modules
-- Evidence retrieval: By leveraging [HyDE](https://aclanthology.org/2023.acl-long.99/), we expand the search query by generating hypothetical fact-checking documents that rely on the LLM's parametric knowledge.
+- Evidence retrieval: By leveraging [HyDE](https://aclanthology.org/2023.acl-long.99/), we expand the query by generating hypothetical fact-checking documents that rely on the LLM's parametric knowledge.
 We retrieve 2-stage using BM25 and [SFR-Embedding-2_R](https://huggingface.co/Salesforce/SFR-Embedding-2_R).
 - Question generation: We add a claim at LLM input.
 - Veracity prediction: We fully fine-tune the LLM to generate justifications and verdicts using the training set of the AVeriTeC dataset.